 Wall Street Investor Michael Burry, known for inspiring 'The Big Short', announced in a now-deleted tweet that he was bullish on VW so he had bought shares in Porsche Holding Co (OTCMKTS: POAHY), who are the majority shareholder of VW.

-This ticker is one way to get in on VW, as well as some of Porsche’s other holdings.
-However, this stock hasn’t quite hit the heights of VW’s share prices over the last number of weeks, likely due to a lack of retail investors’ knowledge of how the company’s share ownership is set up.
+This ticker is one way to get in on VW, as well as some of Porsche's other holdings.
+However, this stock hasn't quite hit the heights of VW's share prices, likely due to a lack of retail investors' knowledge of how the company's share ownership is set up.

-Volkswagen Ordinary Shares (OTCMKTS: VWAGY) give shareholders voting rights at the company’s AGM.
-They are the less liquid of the two of VW’s own shares, which as mentioned above, are owned in the majority by long-term investors like Porsche.
-With so few of these shares available, the share price has surged almost 70% year-to-date.
+Volkswagen Ordinary Shares (OTCMKTS: VWAGY) give shareholders voting rights at the company's AGM.
+They are the less liquid of the two of VW's own shares, which as mentioned above, are owned in the majority by long-term investors like Porsche.
+These shares are currently down close to 48% on recent highs seen in June of last year.

 Historically, VW's Preference Shares (OTCMKTS: VWAPY) are traded with much more volume than their ordinary shares and are therefore more liquid.
 These don't have voting rights but they do get priority in the event of any issues within the company such as paying dividends to shareholders.